Food & Beverage Businesses

 Used Hobart mixers, deck ovens, and proofing cabinets sell at 30-50% of retail from bakery liquidations.
 A used 20-quart Hobart mixer for $1,500 is a better investment than a new one at $4,500.
 Check restaurant auctions, Craigslist, and Facebook Marketplace.

-Focus on High-Margin Products First (Save Not a cost saving - a revenue optimization of 20-40% higher margins)
+Focus on High-Margin Products First (Gain 20-40% higher margins)

 Custom cakes (60-75% margins) and specialty pastries (50-65%) generate far more profit per hour of labor than basic bread (30-40%).
 Build your custom order business before expanding into daily production items that require high volume to be profitable.